-Blender Conference 2014 will be in Amsterdam, most likely in the same 'De Balie' venue again.
-We made a reservation for October 24-25-26.
+Blender Conference 2014 will be in Amsterdam, most certainly in the same 'De Balie' venue again.
+We've made a reservation for October 24-25-26 there.
 Mark it in your calendar!
-Read the call for participation here.
+The venue will allow maximum 275 visitors to subscribe.
+In case the conference gets sold out early, we'll check on moving to a bigger place - but that's totally uncertain if we can afford that.

 Every year we have a great mix of technical talks, scientific presentations, case studies from studios and workshops by artists and developers from all over the world.